XAVware/LazySplitX/README.md

  #### Notes on Importing to Invex
  - Minor adjustments had to be made to Invex's DisplayState.
 I added a popView function to LazySplitViewModel so detail views can call it after executing their async functions.
- - I need to figure out a better way to pass the lazy split few model when it's passes an environment object it causes issues with some of the child views that also need a different type of environment object
+ - I need to figure out a better way to pass LazySplitViewModel.
+When it's passed an environment object it causes issues with some of the child views that also need a different type of environment object
  - Inline NavigationTitles don't stay in the middle of the right-hand column when the menu is opened.
 They remain in the center of the screen.

- ### Version 2.0
+ ### Version 1.3
  - Change NavigationTitle based on the DisplayState
  - Add computed LazySplitDisplayMode property to DisplayState to control whether each display is layed out in side-by-side columns or the full screen
     - Previous versions only layed the views out as columns if the display was Settings
  - Control menu buttons through array and a tuple to be able to remove menu related data from DisplayState
  - Removed Layout enum because it was unused.
+ - Add generic contentToolbar parameter to LazySplit which allows the toolbar items to be passed in from the rootView
+ - Attempt to fix lag when changing between .balanced and .prominentDetail styles with animations.

+### Version 1.4
+To get to this version, I took version 1.3 and imported it into Invex.
+I had to make a few changes to make LazySplit work in Invex, so any changes that made sense to remain with LazySplit I pulled into version 1.4.

+- LazySplit initializer parameters changed to @ViewBuilder so views that are sent through conditionals from RootView are not required to be wrapped in a Group.
+- Column width added to sidebar.
+Seems to stop working on SettingsView
+- Removed animations from LazySplit style